hillaryAHR/LIB-201/metadata.md

 <a href="https://drive.google.com/file/d/1o8SgzeV3L25o1e83y_uvMR0yYYOvmKat/view?usp=sharing"> Click here to access the letter</a>

-Complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78686">3.Metadata check-in</a> here.
+Complete the <a href="https://muw.instructure.com/courses/22335/quizzes/94006">3.Metadata check-in</a> here.

 <!--* Object Identifier
 * Title
 * Description-->
 <!--add more of these-->

 # 4. Library of Congress Subject Headings

 You'll notice there are a lot of ways we describe each letter.
 Whew!
 So why subject headings?
 Subject Headings, like metadata standards, use "controlled vocabulary," meaning you can group things together by category, so they'll be <a href="https://en.wikipedia.org/wiki/Library_of_Congress_Linked_Data_Service"> linked</a> by topic.
-For instance, if I used the subject heading "Dating (Social Customs)" -- and we do! -- all of the letters with that designation can be grouped together.
+For instance, if I used the subject heading "Dating (Social Customs)" -- and we do! -- all of the letters with that designation can be grouped together for easier researching.
 Books in the library are sorted and grouped by these subject headings, so we can explore information on the same topic in one physical location.
 What kind of books do you think are next to the one below?

 <img src="https://github.com/hillaryAHR/LIB-201/blob/main/metadata-images/catalog-screenshot.PNG" alt="image of a book record in the catalog for _Ellen S. Woodward: New Deal Advocate for women_ by Martha Swain, with subject headings highlighted" width="" height="">